Mayor's Office of Media and Entertainment311Search all NYC.gov websites

 • NYC Financial Empowerment Centers offer free, secure and confidential financial counseling over the phone.
 You can book an appointment at http://nyc.gov/TalkMoney.

-• Families with dependents who earned $80,000 or less and individuals who earned $56,000 or less in 2022 can use NYC Free Tax Prep.
+• Eligible New Yorkers can use NYC Free Tax Prep to file their annual tax return for free and access year-round resources.
 At select in-person tax prep sites, knowledgeable IRS certified VITA/TCE volunteer preparers can help self-employed filers complete an accurate tax return.
-Use the NYC Free Tax Prep map to find sites that offer self-employed/Schedule C assistance.
+Use the NYC Free Tax Prep map to find sites that offer self-employed/Schedule C assistance or visit nyc.gov/taxprep for more information.

 • NYC Well is available 24/7 to connect New Yorkers to a range of free mental health support services.
 It can be reached online, by calling 888-NYC-Well (692-9355) or texting “WELL” to 65173.
 NYC Well also offers a free guide with information on how New Yorkers can gain access mental health services while staying home.
 Also, the NYS Office of Mental Health offers resources and support for New Yorkers experiencing anxiety about COVID-19.